 Participants in the supplement group who weighed within a healthy range experienced a reduction in cellulite and an increase in skin thickness.

 Cellulite damages collagen bands within the skin.
-Taking supplementary collagen may help repair these and other structures and boost metabolism within dermal cells.
+Taking supplementary collagen may help repair these and other structures and

 However, more research is needed to determine whether and to what extent collagen supplementation may reduce cellulite.